atsushieno/managed-midi/README.md

 managed-midi is truly cross-platform oriented.
 The true cross platform means it supports Linux, Mac, Windows classic and UWP, iOS and Android.
 There is no one else which actually tries to achieve that.

-(Mac, iOS and UWP are untested.
-They are just that the API implementations exist.)
+(iOS is untested.
+They are just that the API implementations exist.
+But it should be almost identical to Xamarin.Mac.)

+Mono, .NET Framework and .NET Core are the supported frameworks.

+## Issues

+Check our github [issues](https://github.com/atsushieno/managed-midi/issues) for present issues.
+We appreciate your bug reports there too.

-## Notes
+## API

-- On API stability: The entire API is subject to change.
+On API stability: The entire API is still subject to change.
 Historically there has been a lot of breaking changes in very significant manner.
-- Check our github [issues](https://github.com/atsushieno/managed-midi/issues) for present issues.

-## API reference
+We will start following semantic versioning 2.0.0 scheme at some point.
+For now minor version changes may result in incompatible API changes.

 API metadata (assemblies, namespaces, types etc.) can be browsed at https://fuget.org/packages/managed-midi/ (thanks to fuget.org)

 ## Quick feature survey